marian-nmt/marian-examples/wmt2017-transformer/README.md

-# Example: Beating Edinburgh's WMT2017 system for en-de with Marian's Transformer model
+# Beating Edinburgh's WMT2017 system for en-de with Marian's Transformer model

 Files and scripts in this folder show how to train a complete better than (!)
 WMT-grade system based on Google's Transformer model [Vaswani et al, 2017](https://arxiv.org/abs/1706.03762)